Wisdom Teeth Removal in

-Beacon Oral & Maxillofacial Surgeons offers wisdom teeth (third molar) removals for patients in Gresham, OR, and the surrounding areas.
+Beacon Oral & Maxillofacial Surgeons offers wisdom teeth or third molar extractions for patients in Gresham, OR, and the surrounding areas.
 Third molars are an additional set of teeth that grow under the surface of the gums and, in many cases, are undetectable without proper X-ray evaluation.
 It is not uncommon for teens and adults to be unaware that they exist until they begin to present significant problems.

 - Bacterial growth, gum disease, and tooth decay